 That year, 19 people died and an estimated 500,000 cases of respiratory tract infections were reported.

-Indonesian Environment and Forestry Ministry spokesman Djati Witjaksono told CNA that the government is committed not to let the forest fires reached the same level as 2015.
+Indonesian Environment and Forestry Ministry spokesman Djati Witjaksono told CNA that the government is committed not to let the forest fires reach the same level as 2015.

 Mr Witjaksono blamed the worrying situation on the El Nino weather phenomenon, which also hit the region four years ago.